harryuan65/Katagen/README.md

 ![CI](https://github.com/harryuan65/Katagen/workflows/Test/badge.svg)

-Generate folders for LeetCode practices.
+Generate folders and some templates for LeetCode practices.
 This gem is meant to create a solution file for each practice, so you can compare different trains of thought to the problem.

 ## Installation